AllStarLink/ASL3-Manual/docs/allmon3/config.md

 VOTER instances are not automatically displayed.
 You will need to manually add them to `menu.ini` in order to create a navigation button to access them.

-NOTE: Adding a VOTER instance will require creating a `menu.ini`.
+**NOTE:** Adding a VOTER instance will require manually creating a `menu.ini` (if you haven't already).
 As noted previously, the presence of this file will mean that the default behaviour of Allmon3 to automatically display all configured nodes will be changed.
-As a result, in additon to configuring your VOTER instance, you will also need to manually configure all the rest of your nodes, so that they will be displayed.
+As a result, in addition to configuring your VOTER instance, you will also need to manually configure all the rest of your nodes, so that they will be displayed.

 The format is the same as other buttons, the critical part is the target (right side of the link).
 That must point to `voter.html#NODE`, where `NODE` is the node number you defined in `allmon3.ini`.
 The target can also be a FQDN, if you are pointing to a remote system (properly configured).